 Apply For a Secured Credit Card

-A secured credit card differs from an unsecured credit card in that the credit line is equaled to the collateral or deposit that is paid by the applicant.
+A secured credit card differs from an unsecured credit card in that the credit line equals the collateral or deposit the applicant pays.
 You can reestablish your credit.
-And, a creditor may also approve you for other types of credit after you have made payments on time.
+A creditor may also approve you for other types of credit after you have made payments on time.

 Get a Co-signer

 A co-signer is a second applicant on a car loan.
-The co-signer will guarantee the lender that the loan will be paid on time.
+The co-signer guarantees the lender that the buyer will pay the loan on time.
 Co-signers are typically individuals with very high credit scores.
-If you default on the loan, the co-signer will be responsible for making the payments.
+If you default on the loan, the co-signer will make the payments.

 Creditors may approve you for a loan without a co-signer.
 However, you may have a higher interest rate attached to your loan.
-It is not uncommon for those with bankruptcies and bad credit to have an interest rate that is 4% to 5% higher than applicants with good credit.
+It is not uncommon for those with bankruptcies and bad credit to have an interest rate of 4% to 5% higher than applicants with good credit.

 These are just a few tips and suggestions to consider when you are ready to begin the process of buying a car after bankruptcy.
-Having a down payment and waiting a period of time to buy a car after bankruptcy may help you get a lower interest rate and build your credit at the same time.
+Having a down payment and waiting a period after bankruptcy may help you get a lower interest rate.
+It can also build your credit at the same time.

 Need to know more about filing for bankruptcy in Georgia?
 Contact Douglas Jacobson for a free consultation.